nCoda/lychee/description.rst

     - abjad_to_mei: convert Abjad to MEI
     - mei_to_lmei: convert arbitrary MEI to Lychee-MEI
     - lmei_to_mei: convert Lychee-MEI to single-file MEI suitable for export
+    - mei_to_ui: output info about the user interface from MEI (see "Converting to UI" below)
+    - ui_to_mei: collect info about the user interface from the UI
 - vcs: manage revisions with Mercurial
 - views: manage partial "views" on a per-format basis
 - signals: coordinate event-driven programming